 Kusadasi, Turkey

-Kusadasi serves as the gateway to the magnificent ancient city of Ephesus, one of the best-preserved classical cities in the Mediterranean.
-The ruins include the impressive Library of Celsus, the Great Theatre, and the Temple of Artemis : one of the Seven Wonders of the Ancient World.
-The charming town of Kusadasi itself offers a lively bazaar, beautiful beaches, and the nearby House of the Virgin Mary.
+Kusadasi is the gateway to the magnificent ancient city of Ephesus, one of the best-preserved classical cities in the Mediterranean.
+The ruins include the Library of Celsus, the Great Theatre, and the site of the Temple of Artemis, one of the Seven Wonders of the Ancient World.
+The town of Kusadasi itself offers a lively bazaar, beautiful beaches, and the nearby House of the Virgin Mary, which draws visitors of all backgrounds.

 Rhodes, Greece

 Rhodes offers a fascinating blend of medieval history and Mediterranean beauty.
-The UNESCO-listed Old Town is one of the best-preserved medieval towns in Europe, with its Palace of the Grand Masters, Street of the Knights, and ancient city walls.
-Beyond the medieval charm, Rhodes offers beautiful beaches, the ancient Acropolis of Lindos with its stunning clifftop setting, and the Valley of the Butterflies.
+The UNESCO-listed Old Town is one of the best-preserved medieval cities in Europe, with its Palace of the Grand Masters, Street of the Knights, and ancient city walls.
+Beyond the old town, Rhodes offers beautiful beaches and the ancient Acropolis of Lindos, set on a dramatic clifftop above the sea.

 Crete (Heraklion), Greece

-As Greece’s largest island, Crete offers a wealth of experiences.
-Heraklion provides access to the Palace of Knossos, Europe’s oldest city and the centre of Minoan civilisation.
-The excellent Archaeological Museum of Heraklion houses treasures from Knossos and other Minoan sites.
-Beyond the ancient history, Crete offers stunning beaches, the dramatic Samaria Gorge for hikers, and charming mountain villages.
+As Greece’s largest island, Crete offers an exceptional range of experiences.
+Heraklion provides access to the Palace of Knossos, the centre of Minoan civilisation and Europe’s oldest known city.
+The Archaeological Museum of Heraklion houses some of the finest Minoan artefacts in the world.
+Beyond the ancient history, Crete offers stunning beaches, the dramatic Samaria Gorge, and charming mountain villages where the pace of life moves at its own unhurried speed.

 Highlights of This Route

-The Eastern Mediterranean is a treasure trove of ancient wonders and natural beauty.
+The Eastern Mediterranean is one of the great repositories of ancient history.
 The Acropolis in Athens stands as a symbol of the birth of Western civilisation, while the remarkably preserved city of Ephesus offers an unparalleled glimpse into Roman life.
-The Minoan palace of Knossos on Crete reveals Europe’s first advanced civilisation, dating back to 2000 BCE.
+The Minoan palace of Knossos on Crete reveals Europe’s first advanced civilisation, dating back to around 2000 BCE.

-Beyond the archaeological sites, the region’s natural beauty is equally impressive.
-Santorini’s caldera views are among the most photographed landscapes in the world, while the beaches of Mykonos and Crete offer perfect settings for relaxation.
-The unique volcanic landscapes, crystal-clear waters, and abundant sunshine create an idyllic Mediterranean atmosphere.
+The natural beauty of the region is equally impressive.
+Santorini‘s caldera views are among the most photographed landscapes in the world, while the beaches of Mykonos and Crete offer perfect settings for a warm afternoon.
+The volcanic landscapes, clear Aegean water, and reliable sunshine create an atmosphere that is simply very easy to enjoy.

-The cultural experiences are equally rich, from traditional Greek music and dance to Turkish bazaars filled with spices, carpets, and handicrafts.
-The cuisine throughout the region is a highlight in itself, with fresh seafood, olive oil, local cheeses, and excellent wines featuring prominently in every port.
+The cultural experiences are equally rich, from traditional Greek music and taverna meals to Turkish bazaars filled with spices, carpets, and ceramics.
+The food throughout the region is one of its great pleasures: fresh seafood, olive oil, local cheeses, and excellent wines feature in every port.

 Top Excursions